 Looking to get started with scripture writing?
-Do you long to cultivate a closer relationship with God but find that you get easily distracted?
+I wanted to cultivate a closer relationship with God but found that I would get easily distracted.
+I struggled to focus on the word of God and recall what I read.
+Daily scripture writing was my answer.

 This post may contain affiliate links.
 You can read my full affiliate disclosure here.